 The Opinion Letter is provided for the information and assistance of the Board of Directors of the Company in connection with its consideration of the transaction contemplated therein.
-We understand that the Company has determined to include our opinion in the Registration Statement.
-In that regard, we hereby consent to the reference to our Opinion Letter under the captions "Summary-Opinion of Yodlee's Financial Advisor," "Background of the Merger," "Recommendations of the Yodlee Board; Yodlee's Reasons for the Merger" and "Opinion of Yodlee's Financial Advisor" and to the inclusion of the foregoing opinion in the Proxy Statement/Prospectus included in the Registration Statement.
-Notwithstanding the foregoing, it is understood that our consent is being delivered solely in connection with the filing of the Registration Statement and that our Opinion Letter is not to be used, circulated, quoted or otherwise referred to for any other purpose, nor is it to be filed with, included in or referred to, in whole or in part in any registration statement.
+We understand that the Company has determined to include our opinion in the Registration Statement, as amended.
+In that regard, we hereby consent to the reference to our Opinion Letter under the captions "Summary-Opinion of Yodlee's Financial Advisor," "Background of the Merger," "Recommendations of the Yodlee Board; Yodlee's Reasons for the Merger" and "Opinion of Yodlee's Financial Advisor" and to the inclusion of the foregoing opinion in the Proxy Statement/Prospectus included in the Registration Statement, as amended.
+Notwithstanding the foregoing, it is understood that our consent is being delivered solely in connection with the filing of the Registration Statement and that our Opinion Letter is not to be used, circulated, quoted or otherwise referred to for any other purpose, nor is it to be filed with, included in or referred to, in whole or in part in any registration statement (including any subsequent amendments to the Registration Statement), proxy statement or any other document, except in accordance with our prior written consent.
 In giving such consent, we do not thereby admit that we come within the category of persons whose consent is required under Section 7 of the Securities Act of 1933 or the rules and regulations of the Securities and Exchange Commission thereunder.